-Australia generally adopts ICAO SARPs and seeks to adopt international best practice approaches, and will notify a difference with ICAO if it is not adopting a particular SARP (in whole or in part).
+Australia generally adopts ICAO SARPs developed in line with Article 37 provisions of the Chicago Convention, and seeks to adopt international best practice approaches Australia will notify a difference with ICAO if it is not adopting a particular SARP (in whole or in part).
 Notifications include an explanation of the basis of the difference and where appropriate, an associated remediation plan, in accordance with Article 38 of the Chicago Convention.
 A full list of Australian differences are published in the Australian Aeronautical Information Publication (AIP) provided by Airservices.
 Australia regularly reviews and monitors Australian differences to SARPs.